saad-ibrahim/Portfolio---Value-Investments/README.md

 ```

 ### Running the program
 You may find that when you run the script your ouput in the portfolio optimisation section will not be the same as those presented here.
-That is not a mistake, the script incorporates Monte Carlo simulation which would generate different values every time it is ran.
+This is not a mistake, the script incorporates Monte Carlo simulation which would generate different values every time it is ran.

 ### Disclaimer
 <dl>